Sgbara1/CFCBudgetSheet/README.md

 ## Running the Tool

 ### Running the Scraper
 The scraper fetches and parses cost data from the University of New Mexico's website.
+Run the scraper using:
 ```bash
 python data_scraper.py
 ```

 ### Running the Budget Calculator
 The budget calculator uses the scraped data to estimate the total cost of attendance.
+Start the Flask application with:
 ```bash
 python app.py
 ```

-Visit `http://127.0.0.1:5000/` in your web browser to access the tool.
+Once the server is running, open your web browser and navigate to `http://127.0.0.1:5000/` to access the tool.

 ## Usage Example